Gov. Wolf announces new restrictions in Pennsylvania as COVID-19 cases surge

 "We all hoped it would not come to this," he said at Thursday's virtual news conference, but "we need to slow the spread to save lives."

-Wolf tested positive for the coronavirus Tuesday and revealed the diagnosis on Wednesday.
+The new restrictions come after Wolf himself tested positive for the coronavirus Tuesday and revealed the diagnosis on Wednesday.

 He said Thursday he is feeling fine and that his most recent test was negative.
 He is currently awaiting the results of another test.